CHEM 150-4 - Fund of Chem I Atoms/Molecules

 Undergraduate

 Pre-requisites: Student has satisfied all of the following: [Student has completed all of the following course(s): CHEM 150 - Fundamentals of Chemistry I: Atoms/Molecules with grade greater than or equal to C- (Undergraduate Grading Scheme).]
 And Student has satisfied any of the following: [Institution has received a(n) FLC_Placement test result with a(n) Calculus Pathway Placement score equal to 4.]
 [Institution has received a(n) FLC_Placement test result with a(n) Calculus Pathway Placement score equal to 5.]
 [Student has completed all of the following course(s): MATH 101 - SAI in Algebra for Calculus, MATH 112 - Algebra for Calculus with SAI with grade greater than or equal to C- (Undergraduate Grading Scheme).]
 [Student has completed all of the following course(s): MATH 113 - Algebra for Calculus with grade greater than or equal to C- (Undergraduate Grading Scheme).]
 [Student has completed all of the following course(s): MATH 121 - Pre-Calculus with grade greater than or equal to C- (Undergraduate Grading Scheme).]
-[Student has completed any of the following course(s): MATH 221 - Calculus I, MATH 222 - Calculus II, MATH 223 - Calculus III, MATH 327 - Differential Equations with grade greater than or equal to C- (Undergraduate Grading Scheme).]
+[Student has completed any of the following course(s): MATH 121 - Pre-Calculus, MATH 221 - Calculus I, MATH 222 - Calculus II, MATH 223 - Calculus III, MATH 327 - Differential Equations with grade greater than or equal to C- (Undergraduate Grading Scheme).]

 This course explores fundamental kinetic and thermodynamic principles guiding acid-base, precipitation and oxidation-reduction chemistry in aqueous systems.
 These guiding principles are applied to living systems, geological processes and environmental issues- air and water quality, climate and energy use, and nuclear hazards.
 The laboratory includes learning techniques in chemical analysis and applications of reaction principles.
 (3-3)